coderefinery/social-coding/content/social-coding.md

 ```

-## Code reusability

-Should you reuse things that others have done?

-Types of things that can be reused:
-- Main libraries (e.g. NumPy, SciPy)
-- Special scientific libraries
-- Random code from website
-- Copying from Stack Overflow

-Do you want others to reuse what you make?
-How do you turn your own small project into the next NumPy?
-Do you want to?

-### What contributes to reusability?
+## Code reusability: What contributes to reusability?

 What contributes to you being able to reuse stuff that others make, and others
 (or you) being able to reuse your stuff?
 When you find a repository with code